How Empathy Can Affect Stress Levels When Working in Healthcare

 Caregivers Need More Care

-Researchers have actually said that compassion fatigue is a sort of trauma.
+Researchers have actually said that compassion fatigue is a sort of trauma that healthcare professionals are exposed to over time.
 It is different than a trauma that comes from one particular incident and instead, builds up over time after many smaller incidents.
 Once it does surface, it can be just as damaging.
+One important effort that needs to be made is to make sure that caregivers and the empathetic pressure they put on themselves with each patient receive more attention.
+If more attention is placed on each individual caregiver to ensure they aren’t building up too much stress, then the risk of healthcare professionals succumbing to burnout and fatigue is much greater.

 The obvious answer is that doctors, nurses, and caregivers all need more support to manage empathy.
 Again, an empathic caregiver is typically thought of as a good caregiver.
-However, sympathizing with patient’s distress has to get balanced against the medical provider’s own emotional needs.
+However, sympathizing with the patient’s distress has to get balanced against the medical provider’s own emotional needs.
+This isn’t to completely sever the relationship that

 In the future, there surely needs to be a greater focus on two things.
 Empathy management should be included in professional education and training programs.
 Secondly, benefits for doctors, nurses, and other caregivers should include access to therapy and support when they first begin to feel that their strong sense of empathy has started to impact their own mental and physical health.